CCCSBuffet/pk_do_not_be_afraid/README.md

 	ret
 ```

 Of interest are the lines between `top` and `bottom` - notice how naturally the assembly language flows from the high level language.
-It is also nteresting how braces can become labels and branches.
+It is also interesting how braces can become labels and branches.

 ## Bottom line